There's a little extra feature on my car that I have yet to see on another TVR Wedge...

 magnet spinning in close proximity to a reed switch.
 Whether this would cause

 issues, e.g. with contact bounce would only become evident over time.
-Having plumbed the vacuum lines in (I used 5mm airline tube and push-fit connectors, should be OK for vacuum as the pump will compensate for any leaks!), the next stage was to find space to locate the cruise ECU and overspeed relay, and wire in the pedal switches.
+I plumbed the vacuum lines in using 5mm airline tube and push-fit connectors; should be OK for vacuum as the pump will compensate for any leaks!

 The only slight hiccup was with the knurled nut that secures the upper cable to the rear of the speedo: the nut was too deep and wouldn't pull the cable firmly against the speedo boss.
 A few seconds dressing with the bench grinder easily reduced the depth and the cable nipped up securely.
 Pic shows the cable before doctoring, it's the nut at left end of the short cable that needed work:

 To make access easier I whipped out the split pin mentioned above and dropped the steering column onto the driver's seat.
 The lower bearing protested a bit as it had to move in its housing to accommodate the movement but it coped OK...